Post University Blog

-What Is a Crime Scene Investigator?
+What Is Crime Scene Investigation Really Like?

 A crime scene investigator is typically an employee of a law enforcement agency (such as a police department) or a coroner’s office.
 The primary responsibility of a CSI is to process crime scenes, collecting and preserving evidence as needed.
 In addition to collecting physical evidence, these investigators also take notes, photos, and other documentation of crime scenes.